About a decade ago, one buzzword in the IT field was quickly making its way into the spotlight.

 (Source: Allied Market Research)

 This forecast predicts the 2014-2020 period will indicate a 17.5% overall growth rate for the cloud computing industry.
-Management and security services are expected to be the fastest growing segments with a 28.4% improvement.
+Management tools and security services are expected to be the fastest growing segments with a 28.4% improvement.

 22. Enterprises are predicted to invest over 3.5 million on average within the next year.
 This expenditure will take 30% of their total IT budget in 2020.